michael-neumann/puppet-omd/README.md

 For ``omd::client`` a specific version of the ``check_mk_agent`` *must* be given, since no generic Packages is downloadable.
 See the download page of the [check\_mk\_agent](https://mathias-kettner.de/check_mk_download.html).
 If you add the ``check_mk_agent`` package a private repository, you can set this to ``latest``.

+The checks for puppet require that ruby is installed.
+This module does not manage that, so this must be handled elsewhere.
+These checks also require that puppetlabs-stdlib be avaliable

 ###Beginning with omd

 Installing the server with a default site: